Program badges

 Don’t use program icons for anything other than their programs.

-Do use a single program badge on item tiles.
+Do strive to limit to` a single program badge on item tiles.

 Do left-align sub copy underneath program badges to maintain a clean edge line for better scannability.